 We collected demographic, clinical, serological, and radiological characteristics of each enrolled patient from the day of hospitalization (i.e. start date) (See Supplementary Materials S1 for more details) with clinical outcome data through review of clinical records.
 The study was approved by Coordinator Centre Ethical Committee with the number 2022-129.

 Consent to Participate

-Written informed consent was obtained from all participants or their legal guardians prior to inclusion in the study.
+Consent to participate was obtained from all participants during the general informed consent process, which included the information that de-identified clinical data could be used for research purposes.
+This ensured that all individuals agreed to the potential secondary use of their data, while maintaining full confidentiality and anonymity.

 Consent to Publish

-Consent for publication of anonymized data was obtained from all participants as part of the informed consent process.
+Consent to publish of anonymized data was obtained from all participants during the general informed consent process, as above speciafied.

 Clinical trial number

 Not applicable